 Technical talent for the 21st century

-In light of a recent skills gap study by Plant Engineering, it is clear that many companies continue to struggle selling the younger generation on a career in manufacturing.
-In order to combat this, manufacturers looking to benefit from a technology transformation will need to revamp their talent strategy to include attracting the next generation’s workforce of tech-savvy millennials as well as invest in their current workforce.
+In light of a recent skills gap study, it is clear that many companies continue to struggle selling the younger generation on a career in manufacturing.
+In order to combat this, manufacturers looking to benefit from a technology transformation will need to revamp their talent strategy to include attracting the next generation’s workforce of tech-savvy millennials as well as investing in their current workforce.
 Bridging the talent gap will be a focus for the entire manufacturing sector, so companies looking to get ahead of the competition on the technology front must make this a part of a strategic priority.
 This will put pressure on your Recruiting and HR departments, but long term it will pay off, resulting in having the skilled talent when and where you need it.